 It is OK to put on your own mask before assisting others.
 In fact, it’s the only thing that will work.
 Deplete yourself, and you will not be able to complete your purpose here.
 Self-care isn’t selfish.
 It will prepare you and sustain you to care for others.
 It’s selfish actually to deprive the rest of us of your healthiest best.

 These are my thoughts on nourishment and its value in a sometimes scary and confusing time.
-And it’s the high level on everything I advocate and teach—in one post.
+And actually, it’s the high level on everything I advocate and teach—in one post!
 This really is in a nutshell my approach to my work and life.
 It’s almost everything I am passionate about in this area.
+It’s how we can learn to LIVE—to be healthy and resilient And content at a deep level, even when the surface is churning.

 I’m happy to share these things and help in every way I can.
-Part of my work right now is supporting people who need help putting some of this into place so they can get on with it.
+A big focus of my work right now is supporting people who need help putting some of this into place so they can get on with it.
 But I also want to freely give as much of this nourishing perspective as I can.

 I am happy if people can do these things for themselves without support.
-If everyone does things for themselves without support, I have plenty of other things I can do.
-But I see so many people not doing this stuff—not informed, not inspired, and therefore suffering in some way or another.
+If everyone did these things for themselves without support, there would be plenty of other things I can do.
+But so many people are not doing this stuff—not informed, not inspired, and therefore struggling or suffering in some way or another.

 ONE MORE THING.